mit-oidc-client/mit-oidc-client/README.md

 For development work ONLY, you can generate self-signed certificates.
 See the following [guide](https://www.makeuseof.com/create-react-app-ssl-https/) to use `mkcert` utility.
 The certificates should be saved to the [/cert](/cert/) folder, with SSL secret key file named `key.pem` and public certificate file named `cert.pem`.

+We recommend using Let's Encrypt or other reputable certificate authority when deploying to production.
+If you're using platforms like Heroku or Render.com for hosting, they often will have their own SSL certificates management services.
+See [this](https://devcenter.heroku.com/articles/automated-certificate-management) and [this](https://render.com/docs/tls).

 On our live example, we used Let's Encrypt Certbot tool configured for Nginx for the acquiring and the auto-renewal of TLS certificates.

 ### Hosting